karinwu/ask-petra/README.d.md

 - 🐱 **Personality**: Petra maintains a friendly cat personality (ends responses with "Meow")
 - 🔍 **Smart Search**: Uses sentence transformers for semantic FAQ matching
 - ⚡ **Fast Responses**: Instant replies for known FAQs, intelligent responses for new questions
-- 🏢 **Business Context**: Specialized knowledge about RGA and MRM team operations
+- 🏢 **Business Context**: Specialized knowledge about risk modeling team operations

 ### How It Works